Hill County Vehicle Impound Guide

 After Retrieval

-Thoroughly inspect your vehicle for any damage that may have occurred during the towing or impound process.
+- Inspect the vehicle immediately before leaving the lot: Carefully inspect the vehicle for any damage that may have occurred while it was in the impound lot.

-We hope this guide helps you navigate the process of retrieving your vehicle after a DUI arrest in Hill, Texas.
-Remember to act quickly, gather the necessary documents, and communicate with the impound lot to minimize fees and ensure a smooth retrieval process.
+By following these steps, you can navigate the process of retrieving your vehicle after a DUI arrest in Hill County, Texas, as smoothly as possible.
+Remember to act quickly, gather the necessary documents, and be prepared to pay the associated fees.